Evan224/MyHelsinkiEvents/readme.md

 This is the project for course WWW web service.

+pages to do :
-// Upload Event Page
+// Upload Event Page Form
-// Search for events
-// like/dislike events -> change so that can like and dislike the event
+// Like button and Liked List

-//maintainer can review, check and delete the event
+// maintainers page: check and delete the event

-//Users can get the recommendation page

-// Users can follow others to get the notification of events
+// Notification of events

-// users can get the recommendation page: both Advanced and detailed.